AlexisBurns/course-in-a-box/modules/resources/_posts/2000-01-03-Financial.md

 # Food

 Harvesters Mobile Pantry has been a wonderful resource for previous VISTAs.
 Their drive-up food pantry operates daily across KCMO and KCK.
 A list of times and locations is published every year and is available online.
-The yummiest local stop, , is only $2 for VISTAs!
+The yummiest local stop, Thelma's Kitchen, is only $2 for VISTAs!

 # SNAP